readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 Trinken Sie! – Drink!

 Although there is no vowel change of “e” to “i” or to “ie” in the stem of the last two examples, you can see that the verbs keep complying with the rule that has been shown.
-In some cases and with some verbs, an “-e” is added in the imperative form.
-For the imperative of studieren (to study), it is not just valid to say studier`(which is very informal and more slang) but rather you would say studiere.

 Say Please?

-1. Offering Encouragement
+1. Offer Encouragement

 Imagine you want to urge a colleague or friend to do something.
 It would surely be much easier (and more natural) to simply say: